esemplastic/unis/README.md

 // the result as it is, otherwise it inverts the order of the result.
 //
 // Rembmer: the "divider" by its nature, returns the original string
-// and empty as second parameter if the divide action has beeing a failure.
+// and empty as second parameter if the divide action has being a failure.
 NewInvertOnFailureDivider(divider Divider) Divider

 // Divide is an action which runs a new divider based on the "separator"